 Step 1: Materials Selection for Tubing

-This indeed is human-made plastic and widely used in packaging, production of containers and bottles.
+This indeed is human-made plastic and is widely used in the packaging, production of containers and bottles.
 It is incredibly sturdy, lightweight, and doesn’t cause friction; hence makes the right choice of the hula hoop.

 High-Density Polyethylene Tubing:

 Again, this is a better version of polyethylene plastic since it is more rigid than polyethylene but lighter in weight.
 The material is less cloudy than PE, and if you want to use LED in the tubes, this indeed will be a better choice.

 This is a material of gods because it is so fluid in the movement that it is not recommended for beginners.
 Due to its lightness in weight, it swirls like a breeze and becomes difficult for beginners to handle mostly.